Read this article to learn more about the best foods for 9-month-old babies.

 It might seem like your baby was a newborn only yesterday, but at 9 months old, they’re developing their own temperament and preferences.
 Your baby might try the foods that you put on their plate, but they’ll quickly form an opinion and decide which they like and which they don’t.

 Most 9-month-old babies are probably partially weaned off breast milk.
-Many mothers choose to continue to nurse their babies once they've started to eat solid foods.
-The process of stopping breastfeeding usually starts when your baby is approximately 6 months old.
+Many parents choose to continue to nurse their babies once they’ve started to eat solid foods.
+The process of stopping breastfeeding usually starts when a baby is approximately 6 months old.
 As they get older, you can introduce new foods to their diet.

 From 9 to 12 months old, your baby needs approximately 750–900 calories every day.
 Between 400 and 500 of those calories should come from breast milk or formula.

-The remaining calories will come from the food that you provide for your baby.
-Don't introduce cow milk until your baby is at least a year old.
-Before that, their digestive systems aren't prepared to digest cow milk properly.
+The remaining calories will come from food.
+Don’t introduce cow milk until your baby is at least a year old.
+Before that, their digestive systems aren’t prepared to digest cow milk properly.

 Here are some of the best baby foods for 9-month-olds:

-- Oatmeal — Oats are packed with fiber and minerals, and they can do wonders for your baby's digestion.
+- Oatmeal — Oats are packed with fiber and minerals, which can do wonders for your baby’s digestion.

 - Bread — As long as your baby doesn’t have any food allergies, you can give them bread.
 Try to give them whole grain bread, since it’s more nutritious than white bread.

 - Tofu — Tofu is full of protein, healthy fats, iron, and zinc.
-Babies tend to like it since its flavor is so mild.
+Lots of babies like it since it has such a mild flavor.

-- Egg yolks — Egg whites are potentially allergenic, so most doctors recommend waiting until your baby is a year old to introduce them.
+- Egg yolks — Egg whites are potentially allergenic, so most health care providers recommend waiting until your baby is a year old to introduce them.
 However, at 9 months old, your baby can try egg yolks.
 Make sure that you cook the yolks thoroughly.

-- Lean meats — Even though your baby still gets protein and iron from milk, you should start adding other sources of protein into their diet.
-Lean red meat, chicken breast, and fish are great options.
+- Lean meats — Even though your baby gets protein and iron from breastmilk or formula, you can start adding other sources of protein into their diet.
+If your family eats meat, lean red meat, chicken breasts, and fish are great options.
 Remember to cook any meat thoroughly and cut it into small pieces so that your baby can eat it easily.

-- Cheese and yogurt — Your baby shouldn't have cow milk yet, but they can start eating сheese and yogurt already.
-These are great foods for 9-month-olds, since they're full of calcium and most babies love them.
+- Cheese and yogurt — Your baby shouldn’t have cow milk yet, but they can start eating сheese and yogurt.
+These are great foods for 9-month-olds, since they’re full of calcium, and most babies love them.
 Stick to soft, pasteurized cheeses such as cottage cheese and natural yogurt without artificial flavorings.

-- Nut butters — Doctors used to advise avoiding nuts during infancy because they were believed to be allergenic.
-However, experts now agree that nuts are safe for babies older than 6 months old, as long as they haven't shown signs of allergies to other foods.
+- Nut butters — Health care providers used to advise avoiding nuts during infancy because they were believed to be allergenic.
+However, experts now agree that nuts are safe for babies older than 6 months old, as long as they haven’t shown signs of allergies to other foods.
 Nut butters are packed with protein, healthy fats, vitamins, and minerals.

-- Beans — Beans and lentils provide lots of protein, iron, and minerals for your baby.
+- Beans — Beans and lentils provide lots of protein, iron, and minerals.
 You can puree them or mix them with rice to create a balanced meal for your baby.